isubasinghe/sub-blog/src/pages/blog/blog-node-js-uploading-images-to-cdn.md

 featuredimage: /img/marc-olivier-jodoin-nqoinj-ttqm-unsplash.jpg
 ---
 Caveat: Node.js has a maximum heap limit (it's quite low from memory) , streaming into a file and then streaming to cloudinary maybe the best option to you.
+This may not work for you, cloudinary updated their API and apparently v1 of the API is now broken.
+I will update this post if I have time (you can raise a PR too!)
 <hr />

 To process files from an endpoint in express, I used multer.
 It accepts multipart/form-data.
 It has a key value system for text data and it can be configered in different method for files.
 I was only accepting a single file with it's key being `photo.`